wp-plugins/eg-attachments/readme.txt

 * **doctype**: type of documents to display.
 Values: image or document.
 Defaults: document,
 * **docid** list of attachments' id (comma separated) you want to display.
 Default: nothing to display all attachments,
 * **id**: id of the post we want to display attachments
 * **orderby**: sort option.
-Values: Title, Caption, Description, File name, Size, Date, Type and ASC or DESC. `ASC`is the default sort order.
+Values: title, caption, description, file name, size, date, type, menu_order and ASC or DESC. `ASC`is the default sort order.
 Default: `title ASC`.
 * **title**: title to display before the list.
 Default: '',
 * **titletag**: tag to add before and after the title.
 Default: h2
 * **label** label of each document.
 Values: filename, doctitle.
 Default: filename.
 Option available for size=small or size=medium only.